openstack/octavia/doc/source/guides/basic-cookbook.rst

 * TLS certificates, keys, and intermediate certificate chains for www.example.com and www2.example.com have been obtained from an external certificate authority.
-These now exist in the files server.crt, server.key, ca-chain.p7b, server2.crt, server2.key, and ca-chain2.p7b in the current directory.
+These now exist in the files server.crt, server.key, ca-chain.p7b, server2.crt, server2-encrypted.key, and ca-chain2.p7b in the current directory.
 The keys and certificates are PEM-encoded, and the intermediate certificate chains are PKCS7 PEM encoded.
-The keys are not encrypted with a passphrase.
+* The key for www.example.com is not encrypted with a passphrase.
+* The key for www2.example.com is encrypted with the passphrase "abc123".
 * The *admin* user on this cloud installation has keystone ID *admin_id*
 * We want to configure a TLS-terminated HTTPS load balancer that is accessible from the internet using the keys and certificates mentioned above, which